top of page

 Career Goals:

-• Complete the Federal Application for Federal Student Aid (FAFSA) and take the LSAT.
+• Complete the Federal Application for Federal Student Aid (FAFSA), and register for and take the LSAT.

 • Finalize Application materials and apply to your selected schools.